raspberrypilearning/cd-beginner-unity-sushi/en/step_11.md

 ## Challenge: Make a maze for the robot

-Now, this is called "MazeRobo", so there should probably be a Maze...
+Now, this is called "MazeRobo", so there should probably be a maze...

 + You've got one wall, so add some more cubes, play with the **Position** and **Scale** of them and build a few walls!